Alex de Campi: Comics

-In November 2018 it was announced by the streaming service Crunchyroll that it would produce an anime science fiction series based in the world of Blade Runner, called Blade Runner: Black Lotus, which was scheduled to be released in 2021.
+In November 2018 it was announced by the streaming service Crunchyroll that it would produce a Blade Runner animated series entitled Blade Runner: Black Lotus, which was scheduled to be released in 2021.
 De Campi wrote two episodes for the series.

-In 2019 de Campi released a graphic novella called Bad Girls with artist Victor Santos recounting a robbery that takes place in the face of the revolution in Cuba.
-The book was highly acclaimed and won de Campi two nominations for the Eisner Award.
-She received two more nominations for the Eisners in 2019 for the anthology series Twisted Romance that she published around Valentine's Day for Image Comics.
+In 2019 de Campi released a graphic novella called Bad Girls with artist Victor Santos.
+Bad Girls, a crime story, takes place in the twelve hours prior to Fidel Castro's ascension to power in Cuba.
+The book received much acclaim and won de Campi two nominations for the Eisner Award.
+She received two more nominations for the Eisners in 2019 for the anthology series Twisted Romance that she published around Valentine's Day by Image Comics.

+Also in 2019, she wrote the prologue of a story called Full Tilt Boogie for 2000 AD, which later became a series.
+A trilogy was published in 2020, 2024 and 2025.

-In 2020, de Campi co-created with Duncan Jones a crowd-funded comic titled MADI: Once Upon a Time in the Future that takes place in the cinematic universe of his previous films Moon and Mute.
+In 2020, de Campi co-created with Duncan Jones a crowd-funded comic titled Madi: Once Upon a Time in the Future that takes place in the world of Jones' previous films Moon and Mute.

+In September - December 2025, de Campi wrote a Rogue Trooper story Ghost Patrol in 2000 AD (Progs 2450-2463), illustrated by Neil Edwards, coloured by Matt Soff=e and lettered by Jim Campbell and Rob Steen.
+This was published in June 2026 in a collection by Rebellion.

+In April 2026 de Campi announced her original 100-page graphic novel, Dan Dare: First Contact, illustrated by Marc Laming, would be published in November 2026 by B7 Comics, funded by a Kickstarter campaign.

 The British Science Fiction Association's journal Vector praised DeCampi's work Grindhouse as one of six groundbreaking science fiction works (by women) in the comics medium, and declared: "If science fiction was ever a male genre, and comics ever a male medium, de Campi is the saboteur extraordinaire."

-Videos
+Direction of music videos

 De Campi directed a number of music videos, including the video for Amanda Palmer's "Leeds United", the animated video for Flipron's "Raindrops Keep Falling on the Dead" (which was featured at the 2008 Marfa Film Festival, and SXSW in 2007), The Real Tuesday Weld feat The Puppini Sisters' "Apart of Me" (shown at Soho Shorts in 2008) and for The Schema's "Those Rules You Made".
 She has given a "BBC Two Masterclass" on shooting videos, for Blast (a BBC initiative to encourage creativity in young people), focusing on her October 2007 video for The Real Tuesday Weld versus The Puppini Sisters.

 Prose novels

-In 2020, de Campi published her first full-length book, The Scottish Boy.
-Chapters from the book had been published online since 2018.
+In 2020, de Campi published her first pose novel, The Scottish Boy.
+Chapters from the book had been published online beginning in 2018.

-Her second prose novel, Heartbreak Incorporated, was released in the summer of 2021.
+A second prose novel, Heartbreak Incorporated, was released in the summer of 2021.